Union Cycliste Internationale: Mountain bike racing

 In mountain bike racing, the UCI Mountain Bike & Trials World Championships is the most important and prestigious competition each year.
 This includes the disciplines of cross-country and downhill.
 In addition, this event consists of world championship events for bike trials riding.
 In 2012 the first cross-country eliminator world championship was held in Saalfelden.

 The UCI Mountain Bike World Cup is a series of races, held annually since 1991.

 At the 2011 World Championships held in Champéry, Switzerland the UCI announced a controversial new sponsorship deal with the previously unheard of RockyRoads Network.

 Since 2024, the UCI has organized UCI Snow Bike World Championships for the discipline of snow biking which is a type of mountain bike racing on an alpine skiing course.

 BMX racing

-The season-long competition is known as the UCI BMX Supercross World Cup and the UCI BMX World Championships serves as the one-day world championships for BMX racing (bicycle motocross) cycling.
+The season-long competition is known as the UCI BMX Racing World Cup and the UCI BMX World Championships serves as the world championships for BMX racing (bicycle motocross) cycling.